ska-telescope/ska-sdp-global-sky-model/docs/src/developer/deployment.rst

 If ``env.tmdata_keys`` was never set, or you would like to add more datasets, you can copy datasets onto the volume.

-First prepare the datasets as per :ref:`Persisting a Dataset` the resulting Tar GZip file can be uploaded using:
+First prepare the datasets as per "Persisting a Dataset" - TODO-where is this ref? the resulting Tar GZip file can be uploaded using:

 .. code-block:: bash